Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Discussion Conclusion

 In this work, we introduced \textit{Loci Similes}, a benchmark dataset for Latin intertextuality detection designed to evaluate the capacity of language models to capture semantic similarity beyond exact lexical matching.
-Our baseline experiments demonstrate that while dense retrieval effectively identifies long literal citations and thematic allusions, detecting subtle ``two-word congruencies'' remains challenging.
-Among the evaluated models, E5-large achieved the best retrieval and XLM-RoBERTa Large the best classification results.
+Our baseline experiments demonstrate that while dense retrieval effectively identifies long verbatim references and thematic allusions, detecting subtle short parallels, i.e., intertextual links that share only two or three words, remains challenging.

+Among the evaluated models, BM25 with lemmatized unigrams achieved the best retrieval performance (Recall@100 of 0.78 for verbatim references) and XLM-R Large the best classification results (verbatim F1 of 0.76).
+When retrieving the top 100 candidates per query and reranking with the classifier, the retrieve-and-rerank pipeline recovers 63\% of true intertextual references while reducing the candidate set by over 96\%.
 Overall, our findings suggest that language models offer a promising avenue for this task, but the primary challenge lies in distinguishing meaningful reuse from coincidental lexical overlap, which will require further advances and the development of dedicated architectures for the detection of intertextualities.

-\paragraph{Future Work.} We aim to expand our dataset by incorporating existing collections of intertextual links in Latin literature (e.g., \citet{dexter_ldquodatabase_2024} and \citet{DBLP:journals/dco/SchroppWKRF24}) to better enable models to capture wide ranges of stylistic deviations.
+\paragraph{Takeaways.} Two findings stand out.
+First, a lemma-level BM25 baseline outperforms every dense retriever we evaluate: Latin's rich morphology fragments under subword tokenizers, and CLTK lemmatization gives sparse methods an edge, motivating hybrid retrieval.
+Second, neural cross-encoders show a clear advantage over lexical classifiers on allusions, achieving noticeably higher precision on the subtler, low-overlap cases where lexical features collapse, while remaining competitive on verbatim references.
+Consistent with this, per-instance correctness correlates strongly with token overlap for verbatim references (Spearman $\rho \approx 0.4$) but the correlation vanishes for allusions, indicating that progress on allusions cannot come from lexical cues alone.

+\paragraph{Future Work.} Our error analysis suggests two directions for the hardest cases.
+First, since pooled bi-encoder embeddings lose the faint signal of short, low-overlap allusions, token-level matching (e.g., late-interaction retrievers) and objectives rewarding semantic and thematic correspondence over lexical overlap may help.
+Second, because signals are often locally present yet embedded in divergent context, matching at the span or clause level may recover allusions that current methods discard.
+A complementary direction is interpretability: probing what distinguishes verbatim reuse from allusion, which lexical, syntactic, or thematic features the models rely on, and whether the citing author's intention behind a reference can be characterized.